robang74/redfishos/forum/quick-start-guide.md

 Reading the [flashing procedure described by Jolla](https://jolla.com/sailfishxinstall/), the suggested version and almost required is the Android 11, instead.
 Therefore you the need to re-flash your smartphone in order to downgrade the Android version.
 To accomplish this task you need to download the [Sony Emma flashing tool](https://developer.sony.com/open-source/aosp-on-xperia-open-devices/get-started/flash-tool) which runs only on Microsoft Windows and to follow these instructions about [reverting Xperia device to Android OS](https://docs.sailfishos.org/Support/Help_Articles/Managing_Sailfish_OS/Reinstalling_Sailfish_OS/#reverting-xperia-device-to-android-os-and-reinstalling-sailfish-os).

-The alternative to Sony Emma flashtool is [Xperifirm](https://xperifirmtool.com/category/tool) which requires mono to run on a GNU/Linux distribution and have a limited access to the firmware.
-For example, Xperia 10 III is not supported and for Xperia 10 II offers geographic areas customized firmware based on Android 12 and just a couple of alternatives which are customization.
+The alternative to Sony Emma flashtool is [Xperifirm](https://xperifirmtool.com/category/tool) which requires mono to run on a GNU/Linux distribution and has limited access to the firmware.
+For example, Xperia 10 III is not supported and Xperia 10 II offers geographic areas customized firmware based on Android 12 and just a couple of alternatives which are customization.

 * [Sony Xperia flashing guide](/forum/knowhow/flashing-tools-for-Xperia-phones.md)

-This guide provides some pratical knowledge for integrating the Jolla's official procedure.
+This guide provides some practical knowledge for integrating the Jolla's official procedure.

 ---